Bricktech2000/Music-Offset-Generator/README.md

 Music Offset Generator
 ======================

-A program to... generate a music offset
+A program that... generates a music offset

 Overview
 --------